spenserblack/check-latest-rs/README.md

 # Features
 This crate has two features: `async` and `blocking`.
 By default, `blocking` is enabled and `async` is disabled.
-These defaults are compatible with the example in the above section.
+This default is compatible with the example in the section titled **The Basics**.
 If you want to use asynchronous requests, you can swap these features with the following in you `Cargo.toml`.
 ```toml
 [dependencies.check-latest]
 version = "*"